 Digital cameras created a new type of digital image – one that preserved camera-native information for flexible reprocessing at any point in the future.

 At this point, the nature of digital images changed radically.
-Entirely new image editing methods were needed, as were ways to properly store this unprocessed data.
+Entirely new image editing methods were needed, as were ways to store this unprocessed data properly.

-All of these above items can be integral parts of the image itself, since they inform the nature, understanding and use of the images.
-Many images will continue to be a simple rectangle of colored dots, but an increasing number will be more complex digital-native objects.
+All of these above items can be integral parts of the image itself since they inform the nature, understanding, and use of the images.
+Many images will continue to be simple rectangles of colored dots, but an increasing number will be more complex digital-native objects.
 In the next post, we will take a look at the ways that formats have evolved along with the images themselves.